SchoolOfFreelancing/Freelancing-On-Linux/README.md

 If you are looking for success on the most prominent freelance marketplaces?
 [Join this training](https://forms.gle/hkyz9uR2Z8WVPUPH7) 🚀

 ## Guaranteed Minimum Income (GMI) Based On Two Conditions
-1) You need to purchase the necessary bids/connects on the freelance marketplace to apply for jobs.
+1) You need to purchase the necessary bids/connects on the freelance marketplace to apply jobs.
-2) Committed to attending all training sessions without any absences and don't leave training due to personal issue or any technical glitches.
+2) Need to attend all training regularly and don't leave training due to personal issue or any technical glitches.

 ## Features